Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Calibration for the wind speed

 Figure\ \ref{fig:persistenza00utc_Epl_vs_climatologia} shows the comparison between the two forecasts using climatology as the reference forecast.
 Except for a very few cases, persistence is better in all stations, as expected.\\ The mean skill score is about 7$\%$ for the NMAE and about 21$\%$ for the correlation coefficient.
 Climatology overcomes persistence in the 24-48 hour forecast interval (not shown).
 Accordingly, the skill score of climatology using the best forecast based on persistence as reference has a mean NMAE of about 3$\%$ and a mean correlation coefficient of about 6$\%$.\\ As we have already discussed, Figures \ref{fig:persistenze_calibrate}, \ref{fig:persistenza00utc_prima_dopo_calibrazione}, \ref{fig:persistenza00utc_Epl_vs_climatologia} show forecast improvements in terms of the NMAE index and of the correlation coefficient.
 However, these indices only assess the accuracy of the mean of the ensemble.
 We need to resort to the PIT histogram to quantify the ensemble forecast accuracy as a whole.

 As an example, Figure\ \ref{fig:PIT_persistenza00utc_prima_dopo_calibrazione} shows the PIT histogram of the 00 UTC-based persistence for the SYNOP station having a value of the index $\Delta$ corresponding to the median after the EMOS$_+$ calibration (right panel).
 The left panel refers to the same station before the forecast calibration (raw prediction) where the variance has been obtained comparing the forecast with the observed data in the same training set of 2/4 years used for its calibration.
+The numbers of bins used to show the PIT diagram is 10 in all reported cases.
 The PIT of the raw persistence confirms that, prior to calibration, the persistence-based forecast underestimates the mean wind speed because most observations fall in the ninth percentile of the forecast distributions.
 Moreover, a clear underdispersion for the ensemble variance is also evident: observations, indeed, populate more the extreme percentile values of the forecast distributions.
 EMOS$_+$ corrects both problems.
 Including all the other stations, the average value of the index $\Delta$ passes from 0.5 (uncalibrated forecast) to 0.14 (EMOS$_+$ calibration).